lemonstand/lemonsync/README.rst

     $ lemonsync --config=path/to/your/config.cfg

-Version `0.1.6` instroduced two new command line arguments.
+If you need to reset your theme you can pass the `--reset` argument to `LemonSync`.
+There are two options for this argument, `local` and `remote`.

 ::

     $ lemonsync --config=path/to/your/config.cfg --reset=local

 This will completely replace the contents of ``watch_dir`` set in ``path/to/your/config.cfg`` with the contents of your remote theme.
-All files and folders except `.git*` will be removed.
+All files and folders except `/.git*` will be removed.
 **This is an advanced feature and should be used with caution!**

 ::